mui/material-ui/docs/data/joy/components/link/link.md

 ### Variants

-The Link component supports Joy UI's four global variants: plain (default), soft, outlined, and solid.
+The Link component supports Joy UI's four global variants: `plain` (default), `soft`, `outlined`, and `solid`.

-:::info
+:::warning
+Although the component is technically set to `plain` by default, it will actually render without any variant if you don't customize it.
-However, even though it has a default variant set, it will render, by default, without any variant.
-That is to adhere to stanrdard link visual design on the web (no background color on hover).
+This is so that it adheres to the standard visual design of links on the web (no background color on hover).
 :::

 {{"demo": "LinkVariants.js"}}